sabinshrestha7065/manish.md/git-class.md

 ## initialize a repository (repo)

-> git init - > This initializes an empty repository which means no files are tracked by git due to which you canno
+> git init - > This initializes an empty repository which means no files are tracked by git due to which you cannot.

 ## check status